mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 ##### Combining JS

-This in my opinion is the most complicated step and unfortunately for the wrong reasons.
+This, in my opinion, is the most complicated step and unfortunately for the wrong reasons.
 When you're working with Ember, you yourself define and import files as ES6 modules.
 During build, they are then compiled as AMD modules, meaning that your application needs to bring a `requirejs` runtime with it.

 What it means for us is that we need to make sure that the `requirejs` runtime is the very first thing in the bundle file.
-Ember apps provide that inside the `vendor.js` script that preceeds the other scripts inside an `index.html` entrypoint.
+Ember apps provide that inside the `vendor.js` script that precedes the other scripts inside an `index.html` entry point.

 There are a couple of Webpack plugins that do concatenation, but there's nuance to how we must handle concatenation in this case, because we must ensure that